nongdan-dev/react-native-tailwind-nextjs/README.md

     - Add new animation to `tailwind.theme.extend` in tailwind.config.cjs
     - Add name to `babel.animation.custom` in tailwind.config.cjs
     - Add new animation to `animationMap` in normalize-style.ts
+- Support basic grid columns:
+  - `grid`
+  - `grid-cols-<number>`
+  - `grid-cols-none`
+  - Only available within View.
 - Support clamping text:
   - `line-clamp-<number>`
   - `line-clamp-none`
-  - Will be transformed to `numberOfLines` and passed through props
+  - Will be transpiled to `numberOfLines` and passed through props.
 - Support placeholder text color:
   - `placeholder-<color>`
-  - Will be transformed to `placeholderTextColor` and passed through props
+  - Will be transpiled to `placeholderTextColor` and passed through props.
-  - Under the hood it will get `text-<color>` style using twrnc and map the color to the prop
+  - Under the hood it will get `text-<color>` style using twrnc and map the color to the prop.
 - Support object fit:
   - `object-contain`
   - `object-cover`
   - `object-fill`
   - `object-none`
   - `object-scale-down`
-  - Will be transformed to `resizeMode` and used in tw/components/image.native.tsx
+  - Will be transpiled to `resizeMode` and used in tw/components/image.native.tsx
 - Unsupported class names will be catched during the transpile process.
 - Class names on web can be minified using [postcss-rename](https://github.com/google/postcss-rename) since the babel plugin has captured all usage references.